 "We can't foster trust with consumers now if they feel like they've been had," Ms. Majoras said.
 The online space is one in which advertisers must be particularly cautious -- and transparent -- because consumers feel a unique sense of ownership over the internet.

-Ms. Majoras, referencing Rance Crain's recent column in Ad Age, "Self-Regulation Shouldn't Be Advertising's Best-Kept Secret," stressed that steadfast believers in self-regulation must be prepared to "make the case," and should think about ways to better articulate and get the message out there.
+Making the case Ms. Majoras, referencing Rance Crain's recent column in Ad Age, "Self-Regulation Shouldn't Be Advertising's Best-Kept Secret," stressed that steadfast believers in self-regulation must be prepared to "make the case," and should think about ways to better articulate and get the message out there.

 She also reiterated a few talking points for the audience, including that the ad industry's system of regulation is flexible, prompt and responsive; it benefits from the accumulated judgment of industry experts; there is an inherent buy-in for the system, which makes it effective; and the cost burden falls upon industry participants rather than taxpayers.